WWE News: Seth Rollins Talks Being ‘CrossFit Jesus,’ Reveals His Most Memorable WWE Match, And More

 “The Kingslayer” also revealed to Time Out Shanghai what his most memorable match has been in the WWE thus far.
 Rollins said that he has had many awesome matches with great opponents in the WWE, but for him, it always comes back to WrestleMania 31.
 Seth explained to Time Out why WrestleMania 31 is so special to him.

 Along with his fellow Shield brothers, Seth Rollins is currently involved in a feud with Dolph Ziggler, Drew McIntyre, and Braun Strowman.
-The six superstars are set to square off in a six-man tag team match at WWE Super Show-Down on October 6.
+The six superstars are set to square off in a six-man tag team match at WWE Super Show-Down in Australia on October 6.